You and your dog love the water, but playing fetch on the shore just isn’t doing it for you.

-Rails are the edges of your iSUP.
-They’re made by strips of reinforced PVC-coated materials that join the sheets for the top and bottom of the board and create an airtight seal.
+Rails are the edges of your inflatable paddle board, they’re made by strips of reinforced PVC-coated materials that join the sheets for the top and bottom of the board and create an airtight seal.
 The dual rail band is the most common configuration, but there is significant difference among board strengths depending on the details of implementation concerning construction.

 A heat-welded rail may compromise integrity of the board.
 While using heat instead of adhesive reduces manufacturing costs, there is plenty to be said for good old adhesive.
 Use your discretion when choosing a board you want to take your dog on with you.

 You’ll naturally need a pump for an inflatable SUP, but when you look for the right board, it may be important for the following to be included:

 - A carrying backpack for easy storage and transportation